OFFICE OF CODE ENFORCEMENT / BUILDING INSPECTION

 FIRE/LIFE SAFETY INSPECTIONS

 All commercial and multiple residential buildings require periodic fire/life safety inspections for compliance with the Building Code of New York State.
-Annual inspections are conducted on all commercial buildings and places of public assembly, and periodic inspections are conducted on all multiple residences.
+Annual inspections are conducted on all places of public assembly and periodic inspections are conducted on all multiple residences and commercial buildings.

 Occupied dwelling units may be inspected at the invitation of the occupant or where conditions on the premises threaten or present a hazard to public health, safety, or welfare.